siddhant-nanda/siddhant-nanda.github.io/README.md

 # My PortFolio Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`
+You can visit my website [here](https://siddhant-nanda.github.io)

+## You can follow these steps to create your own portfolio website

+### Setup the app

+- Install Node

+- Run `node -v and npm -v` to check if node is properly installed with latest version.

+- Run `npx create-react-app <app_name>` to create a bootstrap ReactJs project.

+- You can go ahead and add your files and images in the project structure.

+- For reference, you can go through [Official Docs](https://reactjs.org/docs/getting-started.html) of ReactJs.

+### Explore the app

+- Run `yarn install` or `npm install` to install all the dependencies mentioned in *package.json* file.

-Runs the app in the development mode.\
+- Run `yarn start` or `npm start` to start the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+- The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
+- Run `yarn test` to launch the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
+- Run `yarn build` to build the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+### Some checkpoints for portfolio website

+- The name of the repository should be in this format `<github-username>.github.io`.

+- When we add ReactJs project directly into the main or master branch of the repo, GitHub only works on `index.html` file for hosting GitHub pages.

+- To make our React App work for portfolio website we have to use a package named `gh-pages`.

+### Final steps for GitHub Portfolio page - [Reference](https://www.pluralsight.com/guides/fix-create-react-app-showing-readme.md)

+- If you don't use `index.html`, the webiste will always show README.md page.

+- Run `npm install -g gh-pages --save-dev` to install `gh-pages`.

+- Run `gh-pages -b <branch_name> -d build` to create build for the page.

-Your app is ready to be deployed!
+*Voila!!
+Your page is ready and you can check your website now.*

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+*`Portfolio Website will be https://<github-username>.github.io`*

-## Learn More
+### Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `yarn build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)